 Disposal Facilities.
 We dispose of solid waste at our landfills and at our waste-to-energy facility.

 Landfills.
-The following table reflects landfill capacity and airspace changes, as measured in tons, as of April 30, 2002, for landfills we operated during the year then ended:
+The following table (in thousands) reflects landfill capacity and airspace changes, as measured in tons, as of April 30, 2001, 2002 and 2003, for landfills we operated during the years then ended: